-What else is on the MicroGDS 2010 DVD?
+What else is on the MicroGDS 11 DVD?

-The MicroGDS 2010 DVD offers the following components which are in addition to the installation files.
+The MicroGDS 11 DVD offers the following components which are in addition to the installation files.

 Piranesi Lite Piranesi is an interactive paint system that you can use to produce exhibition quality images from your three-dimensional models.
-You can save your MicroGDS models to Piranesi EPix file format using the Vedute utility, which is packaged free with Piranesi Lite.
+You can save your packaged free with Piranesi Lite.